jsverse/transloco/README.md

 export class TodosModule {}
 ```

-You can set it in a component's providers:
+We can set it in a component's providers:

 ```ts
 @Component({